Dorothy Parker: In popular culture

 She has been portrayed on film and television by Dolores Sutton in F. Scott Fitzgerald in Hollywood (1976), Rosemary Murphy in Julia (1977), Bebe Neuwirth in Dash and Lilly (1999), and Jennifer Jason Leigh in Mrs. Parker and the Vicious Circle (1994).
 Neuwirth was nominated for an Emmy Award for her performance, and Leigh received a number of awards and nominations, including a Golden Globe nomination.

-The Wild Colonials song, "Vicious Circle" from Life As We Know It EP (2007) is about Dorothy Parker.
-The chorus lyrics are, "I know how Dorothy Parker felt with someone in her way."

 Television creator Amy Sherman-Palladino named her production company 'Dorothy Parker Drank Here Productions' in tribute to Parker.

-Tucson actress Lesley Abrams wrote and performed the one-woman show Dorothy Parker's Last Call in 2009 in Tucson, Arizona at the Winding Road Theater Ensemble.
+Tucson actress Lesley Abrams wrote and performed the one-woman show Dorothy Parker's Last Call in 2009 in Tucson, Arizona, presented by the Winding Road Theater Ensemble.
 She reprised the role at the Live Theatre Workshop in Tucson in 2014.
 The play was selected to be part of the Capital Fringe Festival in DC in 2010.

-In 2016, American actress Victoria Scott donned a Halloween costume of Parker in episode 5, season 8 of Modern Family.

 In 2018, American drag queen Miz Cracker played Parker in the celebrity-impersonation game show episode of the Season 10 of Rupaul's Drag Race.

 In the 2018 film Can You Ever Forgive Me? (based on the 2008 memoir of the same name), Melissa McCarthy plays Lee Israel, an author who for a time forged original letters in Dorothy Parker's name.

+In 2025, in the television show “Only Murders In The Building,”a character played by Christoph Waltz claims that Dorothy Parker took his virginity.

+2007 Dorothy Parker copyright trial

+In Silverstein v.
+Penguin Putnam, Inc, the plaintiff claimed copyright in certain Parker poems that had been reproduced in Penguin's Dorothy Parker: Complete Poems after appearing in Not Much Fun, a volume edited by Stuart Y. Silverstein that had been the first collection to include these particular poems.